|

 Sold

-This Lucite paperweight has an Western Electric WE408A Vacuum tube inside.
+This Lucite paperweight has a Western Electric WE408A Vacuum tube inside.

-The Western Electric 6028/408A is a 7-pin miniature pentode with an indirectly heated cathode that was popular in pre-amp's.
+The Western Electric 6028/408A is a 7-pin miniature pentode with an indirectly heated cathode that was very popular in sound system pre-amp's.

-The Western Electric 6028/408A is a 7-pin miniature pentode with an indirectly heated cathode that was popular in pre-amp's.
+The Western Electric 6028/408A is a 7-pin miniature pentode with an indirectly heated cathode that was very popular in sound system pre-amp's.

 Indiana Bell Telephone ESS Switching System Transistor Circuit Board (1966)